 - 5-year non-U.S. citizen license: $12.50

 When renewing drivers license in South Carolina, members of the U.S. military can have a veteran designation printed on their license for an additional $1.00.

-When to Renew Your South Carolina Driver's License
+Your South Carolina Driver's License

 The length of time between each drivers license renewal in South Carolina depends on each driver's age and the method of renewal they elect to utilize.
 If you are younger than the age of 65, you will need to renew drivers license every:

 If you are 65 or older, you must renew your drivers license every:

 If you plan on renewing drivers license in SC by mail, you will need to be sure that you meet the Department of Motor Vehicles requirements first.

 Operating a car with an expired drivers license in South Carolina is illegal, and it is imperative that drivers renew drivers license within nine months of its expiration date.
 If you renew your license within the nine-month time frame, there will be no need to take any tests.
 However, if your license expires past the nine-month mark: you will need to complete the following steps:

 - Take the written knowledge and road skills tests.